The Diderot Effect, Why We Buy Things We Do Not Need

 3. Buy One, Donate One.

 This is very simple.
-When there is a need to make a purchase just recycle the old item.
+When you need to make a purchase, recycle the old item.
 This will help prevent clutter from growing in your home.

 If you get a new winter coat, donate the old one.
-No sense in it taking up space in your closet on cold winter days when it could be used.
+There is no sense in it taking up space in your closet on cold winter days when it could be used.

-If you purchase a new phone, TV or any other electronics recycle the old one.
-We all have junk draws filled with old electronics and a room with a broken TV sitting on the floor.
+If you purchase a new phone, TV, or other electronics, recycle the old one.
+We all have junk drawers filled with old electronics and a room with a broken TV sitting on the floor.
 LOL.

-If you are not willing to donate the old item then you should not replace it with a new one.
-This is a great way to help prevent us from buying things we do not need and cultivate the habit of only including the things that bring us joy and happiness in our lives.
+If you are unwilling to donate the old item, you should not replace it with a new one.
+This is a great way to prevent us from buying things we do not need and cultivate the habit of only including the things that bring us joy and happiness.
 Create Freedom!